giuliaago/insilicoFramework/README.md

 ## Data availability and download

 Once you have identified target taxa, metabarcoding marker(s), and primer pair candidate(s), use a combination of queries to assess the sequences available in the NCBI database.
-Therefore, choose the best query and download data.
+ExTaxsI tool was used to create the queries and download the data.
 You can check if the query used and the downloaded data are appropriate by visualizing the downloaded taxa.
 You can do this in two ways:

-1. **Extract the taxIDs list from the downloaded sequences and then convert it to a taxonomy list
+1. **Extract the taxIDs list from the downloaded sequences and then convert it to a taxonomy list**

 or

-2. **Download the taxonomy list
+2. **Download the taxonomy list**

-### 1. Extract taxIDs list -> taxonomy list
+### 1. Extract taxIDs list to get taxonomy list

 Use the script <code>taxid_list_gb.sh</code> we have developed to extract the list of taxIDs from the sequences downloaded from NCBI database (GenBank).
 To download the script: